plaid/income-sample/README.md

 ### TODOs

-- Handle things more elegantly if the user_data.json file doesn't exist
+- Add in the payroll income precheck
 - Clean up some of the Chakra UI components a bit
-- Add in the payroll income precheck
 - Display a more meaningful message for when you have pending document data
+- Try re-using our existing access tokens from Liabilities when creating a link token for bank income
 - Consider showing how you'd use a webhook for document flow
 - Make the error messaging fancier than an alert box
-- See what happens if you provide existing access tokens when creating a link token for bank income
 - Let you know if financing is available so we have a happy ending to our story.